QML Language Server

 Linting

 QML Language Server can automatically lint opened QML files and display warnings or errors straight in the editor.
-See qmllint for more information about the linting process.
+See qmllint for more information about the linting process, and QML Lint Warning and Errors on how to fix warnings and errors.

 Formatting